Pennsylvania Home Insurance: Costs by Region & Best Companies 2026

 • Ice dam water infiltration into attics and walls

 The key distinction is sudden vs. gradual: a pipe that bursts overnight is covered; a slow roof leak ignored for years is not.
+Homeowners in Michigan and other cold-weather states face nearly identical exclusions.
+See how Michigan home insurance handles winter risks for a useful comparison.

 Water Damage from Aging Infrastructure

-Pennsylvania's older cities — particularly Philadelphia, Pittsburgh, Allentown, and Scranton — have aging water and sewer infrastructure.
+Pennsylvania's older cities, particularly Philadelphia, Pittsburgh, Allentown, and Scranton, have aging water and sewer infrastructure.
 This creates a higher risk of:

 • Sewer line backups flowing into basements